Jwolter23/Wolter-Finance/README.md

 - API (https://site.financialmodelingprep.com/developer/docs/#FMP-Articles)
 - The inspiration for my project comes from Yahoo Finance, and while there are certainly similarities Wolter Finance has it's own twist.
 - Users will be greeted on our landing page which will show four tabs each leading to different parts our our website.
 - Home tab will take them to current financial news stories.
-Ranging from crypto, housing market, currency exchange, interest rates etc.
+Ranging from stocks, company information, activity and more.
+This will also show updated market and sector information that updates in real time.
-- Company Overview tab will take users to a page of the top 25 companies by market cap in the united states.
+- Company Overview tab will take users to a page of the top 30 companies by market cap in the united states.
 Here users will be able to click on said company and gather futher information.
-- Stocks tab will bring users to a fairly empty screen with a search bar and prompts on the side.
+- Stock Search tab will bring users to a fairly empty screen with a search bar and prompts on the side.
 Users will be able to type in the search bar a company tiker and gather information on the companies stock.
-- The stocks tab will have various options such as intraday, daily, weekly, monthly, and year information about a companies stock.
+- The Stock Search tab will have various options such as Price, P.E, Volume etc. and year information about a companies stock.
-- Crypto tab will be very similar to the stocks tab.
-This may become a stretch goal but should operate in very similar ways to the stocks tab.
+- The Activity tab will show the days largest gainers, losers and most active which is based on volume.

 ## Styling